tejaslanghe/Python-Project/README.md

 # 🐍 Python Assignments – Data Analysis

-This repository contains my **Python assignments** from the Data Science course.
-Each assignment is exported as an **HTML file** (from Jupyter Notebook) for easy viewing.

 ## 🐍 Python List Programs

 This repository contains simple Python programs demonstrating **list operations** such as sum, min/max, empty check, count occurrences, sorting, and nested list check.